-This week’s episode of Shark Tank features wet paintbrush storage, a portable mat that fits into an ultra-compact pouch, home meal delivery and whole-grain flapjack and waffle mix.
+This week’s episode of Shark Tank features wet paintbrush storage, a portable mat that fits into an ultra-compact pouch, home meal delivery, and whole-grain flapjack and waffle mix.

 First into the tank is Cameron Smith and Joel Clark with their product, “Kodiak Cakes.”
 They’re asking for $500,000 in exchange for 10 percent equity in their company.

 They came to the tank to get money to grow their business and start creating other products.
-Kevin O’Leary says there is nothing proprietary about the product, and doesn’t like the $5 million valuation.
-Lori Greiner thinks the packaging is interesting because it has an outdoor camping look.
+Kevin O’Leary says there is nothing propriety about the product, and doesn’t like the $5 million valuation.
+Lori Greiner thinks the packaging is interesting because it has an outdoor camping-type look.
 Kevin and Mark bicker over what they believe stores are looking for in this product category.
 Kevin says, “I don’t do good deals, I do GREAT deals.”
 He tells Cameron and Joel their company is worth $2 million.
 He wants 50 percent of the business, but knows that they won’t do that deal, so he’s out.